kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 ### MAT 560: Algebraic Topology

-I will soon add notes for Peter Ozsv{'a}th's <a href="https://web.math.princeton.edu/~petero/syllabus.html" title="mat560syll"> MAT 560 </a>.
+I will soon add notes for Peter Ozsváth's <a href="https://web.math.princeton.edu/~petero/syllabus.html" title="mat560syll"> MAT 560 </a>.
 This project has less priority since for most everything, see the traditional <a href="https://www.math.cornell.edu/~hatcher/AT/AT.pdf" title="hatcher"> Hatcher treatise </a>.
 These notes will try to augment Hatcher with more geometric intuition and additional diagrams.

 ### APC 529: Coding Theory and Random Graphs <a href= "{{ site.baseurl }}/notes/529_random-graphs.pdf" title="529randomgraphs">[pdf]</a>